 Best Places to Visit on a Newfoundland Road Trip Itinerary

-While planning your Newfoundland itinerary, here are some suggestions for the best places to visit on your trip across the island.
+While planning your Newfoundland vacation, here are some suggestions for the best places to visit on your trip across the island.
 Note that this is by no means an inclusive list.
-Newfoundland is full of amazing towns, and you could spend a lifetime just exploring them all.
+Newfoundland is full of amazing small towns to visit, and you could spend years exploring them all.

 The Avalon Peninsula is where over half of the population lives, and it’s jam-packed with fun activities.